rithmschool/backend-conceptual-warmup/readme.md

 ```sh
 flask db init
 ```
 1) initiliazes migration on a particular project and allows versions of the database to be tracked.
+Creates migration folder.

 - What does the following code do?